gluppler/HelloARM64/CONTRIBUTING_EXAMPLES.md

 ---

-## Reference Directories
+## Portfolio Structure

-### Fundamentals Reference
+### Fundamentals Reference (Numerically Labelled 01-11)

 The `Fundamentals/` directory contains comprehensive, production-ready examples covering all core ARM64 assembly concepts.
-These files serve as both learning resources and reference implementations, demonstrating:
+These files are **numerically labelled (01-11)** and serve as a complete reference portfolio, demonstrating:

 - Complete ARM64 instruction coverage
-- Security best practices (no vulnerabilities, no segfaults, no illegal instructions)
+- Industry best practices (proper validation, bounds checking, correct instruction usage)
-- Clean code principles
+- Well-structured, maintainable code
 - Proper error handling with halt_loop protection
 - Linux syscall conventions
 - Comprehensive input validation and bounds checking

 All Fundamentals examples are compiled, tested, and ready for use as reference implementations.
 All 11 files compile and execute without errors.
 Binaries are located in `bin/fundamentals/`.

-### Advanced Reference
+### Advanced Reference (Numerically Labelled 01-11)

-The `Advanced/` directory contains advanced ARM64 assembly concepts for experienced developers, including:
+The `Advanced/` directory contains advanced ARM64 assembly concepts for experienced developers.
+These files are **numerically labelled (01-11)** and serve as a complete reference portfolio, including:

 - Atomic operations and synchronization (01_Atomic_Operations.s - Fixed CAS initialization)
 - Memory barriers and ordering